General terms and conditions applicable to all financial aid for research, development and innovation

 Businesses in difficulty

-An undertaking that can be considered an undertaking in difficulty is not eligible under the financial aid schemes.
+A business that can be considered a business in difficulty is not eligible for the financial aid schemes.
 A 'business in difficulty' refers to any undertaking that fulfils at least one of the following conditions:

-• in the case of a limited liability company (other than an SME that has existed for less than 3 years), where more than half of its subscribed share capital has disappeared as a result of accumulated losses.
-This is the case when deduction of accumulated losses from reserves (and all other elements generally considered as part of the own funds of the company) leads to a negative cumulative amount that exceeds half of the subscribed share capital;
+- in the case of a limited liability company (other than an SME that has existed for less than 3 years), where more than half of its subscribed share capital has disappeared as a result of accumulated losses.
+This is the case when deducting accumulated losses from reserves (and all other elements generally considered as part of the own funds of the company) leads to a negative cumulative amount that exceeds half of the subscribed share capital;

-• where the undertaking is subject to collective insolvency proceedings or fulfils the criteria under its domestic law for being placed in collective insolvency proceedings at the request of its creditors;
+- where the business is subject to collective insolvency proceedings or fulfils the criteria under its domestic law for being placed in collective insolvency proceedings at the request of its creditors;

-• when the undertaking has received rescue aid and has not yet reimbursed the loan or terminated the guarantee, or has received restructuring aid and is still subject to a restructuring plan;
+- when the business has received rescue aid and has not yet reimbursed the loan or terminated the guarantee, or has received restructuring aid and is still subject to a restructuring plan;

-• in the case of an undertaking that is not an SME, where, for the past 2 years:
+- in the case of a business that is not an SME, where, for the past 2 years:

-• the undertaking's book debt to equity ratio has been greater than 7.5;
+- the business's book debt to equity ratio has been greater than 7.5;

-• the undertaking's EBITDA interest coverage ratio has been below 1.0.
+- the business's EBITDA interest coverage ratio has been below 1.0.

 The analysis is made at the level of the single economic entity ('group').